-The publishing of that ad, which is now better known as display ad, has been referenced as the earliest form of digital marketing.
-Then again, display ad is only part and parcel of the entire digital marketing industry.
+The publishing of that ad, which is now better known as a display ad, has been referenced as the earliest form of digital marketing.
+Then again, a display ad is only part and parcel of the entire digital marketing industry.
 This is just one application of digital marketing using the different available business channels online.

 Almost three decades after the launch of the iconic banner or display ad, the industry has evolved beyond ads.
-It now encompasses a wide range of internet-based strategies using digital marketing channels to deliver content and promotional offers.
+It now encompasses a wide range of internet-based strategies using the most effective marketing channels to deliver content and promotional offers.

 What is a Digital Marketing Channel?

 Digital marketing channels are platforms that you can use to reach your target audience with information about your brand, product, or service such as websites, email, social media, and more.
 Utilizing these channels allows you to help your customers with any questions or challenges they may have while positioning your business well so that you can be a step closer to your marketing goals.

-Most of your goals will probably relate to generating leads, raising brand awareness, improving conversions, and so on.
-Ultimately, getting more sales.
-Together with your digital marketing agency, you can develop a mix of strategies to target one or more of those goals.
+Most of your goals will probably relate to generating leads, raising brand awareness, improving conversions, and ultimately, getting more sales.
+Together with your digital marketing agency, you can invest in digital marketing strategies to target one or more of those goals.

 In the succeeding section, you’ll see a list of digital channels with the greatest potential to address your business’s and audience’s needs.